Daimler Trucks to launch software services push

 Daimler will expand the digital business by adding new services while rolling out current U.S. products in Europe and vice-versa, Bernhard said.

-The German manufacturer sees digital services boosting vehicle sales rather than becoming a new profit centre in their own right.
+The German manufacturer sees digital services boosting vehicle sales rather than becoming a new profit center in their own right.

 "I don't believe (we) will be making big amounts of money," Bernhard said.